-Any ABMS board certified physician affiliated with KU School of Medicine (paid or volunteer) may participate in the Portfolio Program.
+Any ABMS board certified physician affiliated with the KU School of Medicine (paid or volunteer) may participate in the MOC Portfolio Program.
 The program is multi-specialty, therefore projects involving physicians from more than one specialty are encouraged.
 Team members on an initiative should include other health professions, i.e. nurses, quality improvement staff, etc. Involvement of residents and other learners is encouraged.

-Any quality improvement initiative that aligns with clinical enterprise needs and priorities is eligible.
-Whether the initiative is of short duration or on-going, two improvement cycles (Baseline measure; intervention; re-measure; refining change; re-measure) must be completed in order for physicians' work to be reported to the certifying board.
+Any quality improvement (QI) initiative that aligns with clinical enterprise needs and priorities is eligible.
+Whether the QI initiative is of short duration or on-going, two improvement cycles (baseline measure; intervention; re-measure; refining change; re-measure) must be completed in order for physicians' work to be reported to the certifying board.
 Progress reports will be required every six months until the activity is completed or all physicians have completed their meaningful participation (diplomates to attest to meeting six key criteria).

 The QI project lead will download, complete and submit the KUMC MOC Portfoilio QI Worksheet secure network (contact the Program Manager for assistance, if needed).

 No, at this time there is no fee to participate in the MOC Portfolio Program.
 Some activities may provide CME credit which may incur a fee.

-No, there is no requirement to use a specific process, only that there are the basic QI methods utilized:
+No, there is no requirement to use a specific QI process, only that basic QI methods are utilized: